 This presentation includes certain statements that may be deemed "forward-looking statements" under the United States Private Securities Litigation Reform Act of 1995 and under applicable provisions of Canadian provincial securities laws.
 All statements in this presentation, other than statements of historical facts, which address permitting, including the effects of the incoming Trump administration and the proposed Critical Mineral Consistency Act, development, production for the Pebble Project and the ability of the Company to successfully complete the full royalty financing transaction announced on July 27, 2022 (the "Royalty Financing") are forward-looking statements.
-These include statements regarding (i) the development plan for the Pebble Project including the financial results of the 2023 PEA, including net present value and internal rates of return, and the ability of the Pebble Project development plan, including proveed with the development of the Pebble Project, including any stream financing and infrastructure outsourcing, (ii) the right-sizing and de-risking of the Pebble Project, (iii) the design and operating parameters for the Pebble Project to ultimately secure all required federal and state permits, (vii) the ability of the Company and/or the State of Alaska (v) the political and public support for the pebble Project, (iii) the ability of the Company and/or the State of Alaska to challenge the EPA's Final Determination process under the Clean Water Act and ultimately the Army Corps Record of Decision through partners in the Pebble Project, and (xii) the successful completion of the full Royalty Financing.
-Although NDM believes the expectations expressed in these forward-looking statements are based on reasonable assumptions, such statements process is ond the ability of NDM to develop the Pebble Project in light of the Debble Project, achieve the required financing or develop the Pebble Project.
+These include statements regarding (i) the development plan for the Pebble Project including the financial results of the 2023 PEA, including net present value and internal rates of return, and the ability of the Pebble Project development plan, including proceed with the development of the Pebble Project, including any stream financing and infrastructure outsourcing, (ii) the right-sizing and de-risking of the Pebble Project, (iii) the design and operating parameters for the Pebble Project to ultimately secure all required federal and state permits, (vii) the ability of the Company and/or the State of Alaska, (v) the political and public support for the pebble Project, (iii) the ability of the Pebble Project, (iii) the ability of the Company and/or the State of Alaska to challenge the EPA's Final Determination process under the Clean Water Act and ultimately the Army Corps Record of Decision through legal actions; (viii) explores in the Pebble Project, in light of the Successful completion of the full Royalty Financing.
+Although NDM believes the expressed in these forward-looking statements are based on reasonable assumptions, such statements process, will be ability of the Pebble Project, and (xii) the successful completion of the full Royalty Financing.
+Although NDM believes the expressed in these forward-looking statements are based on re